-In 2014 alone, businesses in Michigan collected $12,848,751 in business insurance claims.
+In recent years, businesses in Michigan collected $12,848,751 in business insurance claims.
 To protect your business, you want to build an all-encompassing insurance package that covers it against all its potential hazards.
 However, getting the right coverage can often be tricky.
-Fortunately, an independent insurance agent in the Trusted Choice® network can help by identifying your company’s exposures and suggesting coverage options that can mitigate these risks.
-Find a Trusted Choice Agent near you to learn more, and you can soon start comparing customized Port Huron business insurance quotes from a variety of insurers.
+Fortunately, an independent insurance agent in our network can help by identifying your company’s exposures and suggesting coverage options that can mitigate these risks.
+Find an agent near you to learn more, and you can soon start comparing customized Port Huron business insurance quotes from a variety of insurers.

-- According to the 2015 Travelers Business Risk Summary, 60 percent of small-business owners ranked medical cost inflation as their highest concern and more than 30 percent said they felt unprepared to handle this concern.
+- According to a recent Travelers Business Risk Summary, 60 percent of small-business owners ranked medical cost inflation as their highest concern and more than 30 percent said they felt unprepared to handle this concern.

 - According to a national study, 71 percent of product liability awards by the courts amounted to $1 million or more.